HydranceAK/ESP32-Weather-Display/README.md

 **ESP32 Climate Monitor**

 This project turns an ESP32 and a DHT11 sensor into a live climate tracker that displays real-time data on a 0.96" I2C OLED screen.
+I made this project so I know the exact temperature and humidity of my environment, this is pretty useful when storing filaments or 3d printing.

 **Required Libraries**